 When to Hire an SEO Agency

-The foundation steps above — GBP setup, technical fixes, on-page optimisation — you can do yourself.
-If your budget is tight, do these first and track results in Search Console.
+The foundation steps — GBP, technical fixes, on-page optimisation — you can do yourself.
+Start there, track progress in Search Console, and see what moves.

 At TekyTec, SEO is included as part of our digital marketing services.
 If you'd like a free audit of your current SEO performance, reach out and we'll tell you exactly where you stand.